 - Lobbies/Grand Campus Clubhouse: Residence Hall lobbies are open 24 hours a day for study purposes and social interaction.
 The lobby will close at the discretion of Hall Staff personnel due to excessive noise, traffic, lack of social distancing, and other disturbances.

 - Kitchens: All Residence Halls are equipped with at least one full kitchen.
 Residents are responsible for providing all necessary cookware and cleaning the kitchen promptly after use.
-Social distancing is required in the kitchens at all times.

 - Laundry Facilities: Laundry rooms with washers and dryers are located in each Residence Hall or apartment.
 The use of washers and dryers is included in each resident’s room fee.
 If there is a problem with a laundry machine, please notify hall staff.

 - Pest Control: To reduce the possibility of pests, store all food in sealed containers; do not leave food or dirty dishes out; empty all cans and bottles and rinse them with water; remove trash immediately, and do not leave windows or doors open allowing pests to enter.

 - Leave your room immediately.